SquareSR/Testing-Red-Classic/red-classic/README.md

 > Note that your cursor is ON SQUIRTLE.

 MENU after picking up this Carbos
-- Teach HM04 Strength to Squirtle over Tackle.
+- Down 1 teach HM04 Strength to Squirtle over Tackle.
-- Use carbos on Nidoking
+- Up 2 use both Carbos **on Nidoking**
 - Slot 3 use the Super Repel
 - Scroll to the bottom of the bag (leave the cursor on Cancel)